Super Bowl ring

-- Eight: Bill Belichick: six as head coach New England Patriots. two as defensive coordinator New York Giants
+- Eight: Bill Belichick: six as head coach of the New England Patriots, two as defensive coordinator of the New York Giants

-- Robert Kraft six as owner New England Patriots
+- Robert Kraft: six as owner of the New England Patriots

 - Dan Rooney and Art Rooney II: each as an executive with Pittsburgh Steelers